John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

 - StackOverFlow: https://stackoverflow.com/questions/18407563/gcc-doesnt-produce-line-number-information-even-with-g-option
    points out a dwarf4 versus dwarf2 issue under Linux (which may be @iperedaagirre's issue) but didn't help me with line numbers under Windows.

-- With the many options I have tried, I have not been able to get any gdb version under Windows 10 to give line numbers and hence the reason for this repo.
+- With the many options I have tried, I have not been able to get any gdb version under Windows 10 to give line numbers and hence the reason for this WSL repo.

 - To edit the user system path and other variables on a Windows 10 machine without Admin rights, search for 'env' and click on 'Edit environmental variables for your account'.